The Adventure of the Engineer's Thumb: Plot

 Upon arriving at an appointed train station, Hatherley was picked up by Stark in a carriage with frosted glass windows.
-They traveled what seemed to be a considerable distance.
-After they arrived at the house, a woman warned Hatherley to leave, but he didn't.
+They traveled what seemed to be a considerable distance, estimated by Hatherley to be 12 miles.
+After they arrived at the house, a woman warned Hatherley to leave, but he disregarded her.
 Stark and a man introduced as Ferguson took Hatherley to the hydraulic press.
 Hatherley made recommendations on how to fix it, but did not believe it was being used to compress fuller's earth, as the engine was far too powerful for such a purpose.
+Closer examination confirmed that the device was used to process metal.
 He confronted Stark, who then tried to kill him with the press.
-After the woman helped Hatherley escape, a murderous Stark pursued him with a cleaver, forcing Hatherley to jump from a second-storey window, losing his thumb to Stark in the process.
-Surviving the fall and landing within some rose bushes, Hatherley passed out and later awoke by a hedge near the train station.
+After the woman helped Hatherley escape, making a reference to a "last time", a murderous Stark pursued him with a cleaver.
+Hatherley climbed out a second-storey window and hung on to the sill, preparing to drop to the ground, but instead fell when Stark severed his thumb.
+Surviving the fall, Hatherley passed out while fleeing among the rosebushes and later awoke by a hedge near the train station.

-Once Hatherley finishes his story, Holmes deduces that Stark and his allies are counterfeiters, their machine was used to create false half crowns, the carriage driver drove "six [miles] out and six back" to disguise the house's location, and Stark's group is responsible for the disappearance of another consultant hydraulic engineer a year prior.
-Holmes, Watson, and the police travel to the house Hatherley described, only to find it had been set ablaze after Hatherley's lamp was crushed inside the press.
-Their operation ruined, the counterfeiters fled in the direction of Reading, Berkshire with several "bulky boxes."
+Once Hatherley finishes his story, Holmes deduces that Stark and his allies are counterfeiters, and their machine was used to mint false coins.
+The police confirm that a gang has been producing half crowns in large amounts, but could not be tracked until now.
+From Hatherley's account of Stark's carriage horse being fresh and well-groomed, Holmes concludes that the criminals are located near the station, and that the 12-mile drive with frosted glass windows was intended to disguise their location.
+Checking the newspapers helps identify the "last time" the woman spoke about; a hydraulic engineer left his lodgings a year prior, and has never been seen since.
+Holmes, Watson, and the police travel to the house Hatherley described, only to find it ablaze due to Hatherley's oil lamp being crushed by the press.
+Their operation ruined, the counterfeiters fled in the direction of Reading, Berkshire, taking several large boxes that Holmes believes may have held their coins.

+Hatherley laments the loss of both his thumb and the 50 guineas, but Holmes reassures him that he has gained a compelling story that he can tell for the rest of his life.